The Big Bounce (novel): Background

 Leonard started offering the story to publishers and film producers in the fall of 1966.
 However, no one would touch it until 1969, when it was first adapted to the screen.
 While the screenplay is credited as an adaptation of the novel, the movie came out earlier.

 Film adaptations

 The novel was first turned into a film in 1969, directed by Alex March and scripted by Robert Dozier, starring Ryan O'Neal as Ryan and Leigh Taylor-Young as Nancy.
 It was a box office and critical disaster, which did not help the book's popularity.
-As a matter of fact, the novel went largely unnoticed until Leonard was "discovered" in the 1980s.
+The novel went largely unnoticed until Leonard was "discovered" in the 1980s.
 Praise from filmmakers like Quentin Tarantino, along with a successful film adaptation of Get Shorty by director Barry Sonnenfeld in 1995, helped Leonard gain a new generation of fans.

 In 2004, a second film adaptation was released.
 Despite a cast of big-name stars like Owen Wilson, Sara Foster, Morgan Freeman, and Charlie Sheen, it was also a flop, receiving negative reviews from both critics and audiences.

 Leonard memorably described the 1969 movie as the "second-worst movie ever made", with the 2004 version being the worst.